History of monarchy in Canada: An independent kingdom

 The Queen undertook another tour of Canada in 1990, a trip originally planned for her to put the royal sign-manual to the constitutional amendment that would have implemented the Meech Lake Accord's plans, including recognising Quebec to be a distinct society.
 The accord, however, had failed, which inspired fears for the unity of Canada.
 At Canada Day celebrations on Parliament Hill, Elizabeth addressed the crowds, stating, "it is my fondest wish [...] that Canadians come together and remain together [...]
 I and members of my family have been with you on many special days in the life of this country [...]
 Canada is a country that has been blessed beyond most countries in the world.
 It is a country worth working for."

 Despite the Queen's pleas, nationalism in Quebec gained vigour and another referendum on departure from Canada was held in 1995.
-Five days before the vote, the monarch was tricked into speaking, in both French and English, for 14 minutes with Pierre Brassard, a DJ for Radio CKOI-FM Montreal, who was pretending to be Elizabeth's Prime Minister, Jean Chrétien.
+Five days before the vote, the monarch was tricked into speaking, in both French and English, for 14 minutes with Pierre Brassard, a 29-year old DJ for Radio CKOI-FM Montreal, who was pretending to be Elizabeth's Prime Minister, Jean Chrétien.
 When told that the separatists were showing a lead, the Queen revealed that she felt the "referendum may go the wrong way," adding, "if I can help in any way, I will be very happy to do so."
 However, she pointedly refused to accept the advice that she intervene on the issue without first seeing a draft speech sent by Chrétien.
 Overall, her tactful handling of the call won plaudits from the DJ who made it and the real Chrétien later, in his memoir, recounted the Queen's tongue-in-cheek comments to him regarding the affair: "'I didn't think you sounded quite like yourself,' she told me.
 'But, I thought, given all the duress you were under, you might have been drunk.'"
-On 30 October, the day of the referendum, Queen Elizabeth was on her way to a Commonwealth Heads of Government Meeting in New Zealand and asked her pilot to remain at Los Angeles International Airport until the final tally from Quebec had been announced.
+On 30 October, the day of the referendum, Queen Elizabeth was on her way to a Commonwealth Heads of Government Meeting in New Zealand and when her plane landed at Los Angeles International Airport, she asked her pilot not to take off until the final tally from Quebec had been announced.
+She would also see Chrétien in person in Auckland at the Commonwealth Summit.

 Peter Donolo, Chrétien's press secretary, leaked on 18 December 1998 that staff in the Prime Minister's Office and other Liberal Party members were working on a plan to abolish the monarchy by the turn of the millennium, though this was denied by Chrétien himself and disapproved of by the majority of incumbent provincial premiers.
 Save for some journalists, such as Lawrence Martin, who broke the story, the idea was also roundly denounced in the media.